vguetler/vguetler/README.md

 **Cybersecurity Researcher · Computational Social Scientist · Data Scientist**

-I use Python, R, and machine learning to study cybercrime, online extremism, and algorithmic accountability.
+I use Python, R, and machine learning to study cybercrime, data breaches, online extremism, and algorithmic accountability.
 My work sits at the intersection of threat intelligence, NLP, and AI ethics — translating complex data into findings that matter for policy and practice.

 ---